nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * Pros: Will use less memory (e.g. for `add`, just save the person being added).
     * Cons: We must ensure that the implementation of each individual command are correct.

+### Edit in Profile Page Feature

+#### Implementation

+The mechanism allows the user to edit details of a fosterer in their profile page by jumping the text cursor to the detail field.
+This feature is facilitated by `ViewModeParser` and `EditFieldCommand` classes, to handle user input in the profile page and edit the correct detail of a fosterer.
+This feature is implemented using the following components and operations:

+* `ViewModeParser` - Represents the parser that parses commands that are executed in a fosterer's profile.
+* `EditFieldCommand` - The core component responsible for executing the edit of a fosterer in the address book.
+* `MainWindow` - The UI component that handles navigating through fields.
+* `CommandType` - The Enum class that represents the type of command which MainWindow checks to handle the UI change.

+Given below is an example usage scenario and how the mechanism behaves at each step, given that the user already opened person profile page:

+Step 1.
+The user enters the name of the field. e.g. "name".
+Since the normal person list is invisible, "name" is passed to `executeInView()` method in `MainWindow` class.

+Step 2.
+With `executeInView()`, `ViewModeParser` is used to parse the command which returns `EditFieldCommand`.

+Step 3. `EditFieldCommand` is executed, and with the `CommandType.EDIT_FIELD` carried by `CommandResult`, `MainWindow` calls `handleEditField()` method.

 ### Delete feature